 Support & Training

 No Warrior Left Behind (NWLB) strives to create bonds that will lead to understanding and healing.
 Through support, training, and empowerment, we want to connect those warriors who have been affected by traumatic events with the resources that they need to move forward.
-Through the healing process, these veterans and first responders can create change for themselves and others who are struggling on their journey.
+Through the healing process, these veterans, first responders, and their families can create change for themselves and others who are struggling on their journey.

 Outreach & Education

 No Warrior Left Behind (NWLB) provides outreach opportunities to bring together all different kinds of people to create bonds of trust and friendship.
-There are a lot of caregivers and people who want to provide support and who just need an introduction.
+We strive to ensure that all requests are answered and do so no matter what.
+There are a lot of caregivers and people who need or want to provide support and who just need an introduction.
 NWLB strives to make connections and educate the community on positive and unique ways to display support for the mission.
 Fundraising is more than just giving financial support.
 NWLB aims to give emotional and moral support to empower warriors to heal and give back to the community.